Voluntary Assistance Program

 - Conversion of agricultural to residential land use (pesticide concerns).

 US-EPA defines Brownfields as abandoned, idled, or underused industrial and commercial facilities where expansion or redevelopment is complicated by real or perceived hazardous chemical contamination.
 DEHQ provides regulatory overview and/or third party concurrence for Brownfield activities.

 Some environmental cleanup projects can involve several agencies.
 The CAL-EPA Site Designation Process allows one agency to act as the administering agency for the entire project, with the ability to issue a Certificate of Completion.
 DEHQ can serve as the administering agency through the Site Designation Process.
-For more information on the Site Designation Process, click on Cal/EPA Fact Sheet and Questions and Answers for AB 2061.
+For more information on the Site Designation Process, click on Cal/EPA Fact Sheet.

 Conditions of Review

 - Allow a minimum of 30 days for DEHQ to review the initial documents.

 - DEHQ may refuse to accept an application for technical or legal reasons.

 - The California Department of Toxic Substances Control (DTSC) and the San Diego Regional Water Quality Control Board (RWQCB) will be notified of the DEHQ review.